Sejong Sportstoto WFC

 Sejong Sportstoto Women's Football Club (세종 스포츠토토 여자 축구단) is a South Korean women's football team based in Sejong.
 The club competes in the WK League, the top division of women's football in South Korea, and plays its home games at Sejong Central Park.

 History

-The club was founded on 16 March 2011 as Chungbuk Sportsoto, under an agreement signed with North Chungcheong Province to be affiliated with the region for three years.
+The club was founded on 16 March 2011 as Chungbuk Sportstoto, under an agreement signed with North Chungcheong Province to be affiliated with the region for three years.
 The team was the eighth to join the WK League, playing their first match against Goyang Daekyo only five days after their official foundation.
 Ahead of the 2014 season, the team moved to Daejeon, changing its name to Daejeon Sportstoto.
-The club relocated to Gumi, North Gyeongsang on 29 January 2016, changing its name to Gumi Sportstoto.
+The club was renamed Gumi Sportstoto when they relocated to Gumi, North Gyeongsang on 29 January 2016.
 On 20 December 2019, the club moved again, this time to Sejong, becoming Sejong Sportstoto.